Pelamis Wave Energy Converter: P2 Pelamis testing at EMEC

-In 2010, Pelamis Wave Power began tests of the first Pelamis P2 machine at the European Marine Energy Centre, Orkney, Scotland.
+In 2010, Pelamis Wave Power began tests of the first Pelamis P2 machine, again at the EMEC Billia Croo wave test site.
 The machine was owned by the German utility company, E.ON, and was the UK's first commercial supply contract in the marine energy sector.
+The P2-001 machine was named Vágr Atferð, Old Norse for Wave Power.

 In March 2010 Pelamis Wave Power announced a second order for a P2 machine, from ScottishPower Renewables, part of Iberdrola Renovables.
 This second machine was first installed at EMEC in May 2012.
-The two utility companies announced that they will work together to share and collaborate in testing of the P2 Pelamis technology.
+The two utility companies announced that they would work together to share and collaborate in testing of the P2 Pelamis technology.

+When not being tested at the Billa Croo test site, the machines were maintained at Lyness Harbour on this island of Hoy, Orkney.
+The Golden Wharf at Lyness was upgraded in 2010–2011 to host renewable energy projects.

-Following the demise of the company, the P2-001 device was acquired by Wave Energy Scotland, having completed over 15,000 hours of operation.
+Following the demise of the company, the P2-001 device, having completed over 15,000 hours of operation, was acquired by Wave Energy Scotland.
 The device was decommissioned in April 2016 and sold to the Orkney Island Council for £1.
 The other device, P2-002 was sold to the European Marine Energy Centre for use as a test rig.